 But domestic violence isn’t always just one event; it can happen periodically or over a long period.

->A court-ordered domestic violence assessment is a way to measure the risk of continued violence and identify the need for safety planning.
+An online court-ordered domestic violence assessment and evaluation determines the risk of future harm and guides safety planning.
 It’s not about criminal charges or convictions.
 It is about understanding the severity of the situation, including your relationship with the other person involved, and preventing harm not only to who you might be in a relationship with but to yourself and other family members or people in your household.

 Domestic Violence Risk Assessment